What is a commercial invoice (and how to raise one)

 - Who you are (via identifiable VAT or EORI numbers) to ensure you are a legally recognised international trader

-- Specifically what is in the package, delineated by line-item descriptions, gross and net weight of each item as well as the total package weight, type of package, etc.
+- Precisely what is in the package, delineated by line-item descriptions, gross and net weight of each item, the total weight of the package, type of package, etc.

 Note: We’ll go into more specifics on what’s included in a commercial invoice and how to fill yours out accurately in the next section.

-Filling out your commercial invoice correctly will help to:
+Correctly filling out your commercial invoice will help to:

 - Ensure you, the shipper, pay all required taxes and fees